javl/little-printer-zigbee-bridge/README.md

 Originally the Little Printer had a "personality": its face would change over time (hair would grow, it would get glasses, etc.).
 You can update the personality (the face printed at the end of each delivery) plus three status images (`nothing to print`, `can't see bridge`, `can't see internet`).
 These images will be used until you send new ones, or simply power off the printer.

-Use `--face PATH` to update the personality and status images, where `PATH` is a directory containing four images:
+Use `--personality` together with `--faces_dir PATH` to update the personality and status images, where `PATH` is a directory containing four images:

 - personality.png
 - nothing_to_print.png